Tracardi/tracardi-api/docs/resources/meaningcloud_resource.md

 # Resource configuration and set-up

-In order to start usung Meaning Cloud Plugin please follow the steps:
+In order to start using Meaning Cloud Plugin please follow the steps:

 1. Visit https://www.meaningcloud.com/ and create free account
 2. Your license key should be available at https://www.meaningcloud.com/developer/account/subscriptions or look for